devisettymahidhar315/cache/README.md

    ```bash
       go run main.go
    ```
-   without length it takes the default length has 2
+   without length if we run the program, it takes the default length has 2

 # Functions Present in the Project
 ### `get`